richardkiss/pycoin/docs/api.rst

         an object to aggregate private key information, useful for signing transactions

     network.parse
-        api for parsing human-readable items like keys, WIFs, addresses
+        :ref:`parse-api` for parsing human-readable items like keys, WIFs, addresses

     network.contract
         api for creating standard scripts in bitcoin